Permanent vs Contract: Which path should you choose?

 In the current boom job market, many tech workers are considering a move from traditional permanent employment to contract or temporary work.
 Contractors often make more money and have more flexibility than permanent employees, so it’s easy to see the initial appeal.

-However, before you make the leap, it’s important to understand the differences between permanent and contract employees.
+However, before you make the leap, it’s important to understand the differences between contract and permanent employees.
 For example, contractors have different tax obligations and aren’t covered by some employment laws, which could be an issue for some workers.

 In this article, I’ll explain the key differences between permanent vs contract employment so you can decide which one is right for you at this stage in your life and in your career.